stepanataccolade/docsv2/sources/ci_builds.md

 - ![add_icon](images/ci_build_icon_processing.png) **processing**: A build that is still in progress and is executing the steps defined in shippable.yml file.

-The white icon inside the circle shows whether the a commit or a pull request triggered it:
+The white icon inside the circle shows whether a commit or a pull request triggered the build:

 - ![add_icon](images/ci_build_icon_commit.png) for a build triggered by a commit
 - ![add_icon](images/ci_build_icon_pr.png) for a build triggered by a pull request